 Discover Rio Perdido

 While there are hundreds of zip-line tours throughout the country, our Canyon Adventure is truly innovative.
 Under the guidance of renowned adventure designers, we have created a sequence that will please and surprise.
-Our inspiring Rio Blanco canyon is the main stage for the awesome cable-based adventure, which includes:
+Our inspiring Rio Blanco canyon is the main stage for an awesome cable-based adventure, which includes:

 - 15 platforms: 6 of them are rock-based, 9 are suspended on the canyon walls